 Entourage Effect-Refers to a concept and proposed mechanism by which the various compounds present in cannabis can work together to cause a greater effect than they would individually.

 Hemp-A variant of the Cannabis Sativa plant species specifically grown for the industrial uses of its derived products.
 Hemp has low concentrations of THC and high concentrations of CBD.
-CBD products derived from hemp are legal for purchase in the United States as well as over 40 countries.

 High Potency-A term used to describe products with a high concentration of CBD.
-The CBD potency of a product is usually measured in mg/ml.
+The potency of a product is usually measured in mg/ml.
 (Buy High Potency CBD Tincture)

 RSO-Also known as “Rick Simpson Oil”, RSO is an extremely concentrated oil made from cannabis extracts.
-Although it’s inventor originally used high THC cannabis to make his extract, our RSO is made from hemp which makes it available across the U.S. (Buy CBD RSO)
+Although it’s inventor originally used high THC cannabis to make his extract, our RSO is made from hemp, which makes it available across the U.S. (Buy CBD RSO)